UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

             conda create -n spyder-env spyder -c conda-forge source activate spyder-env

-         **Check were to find environments needed for the lessons in the afternoon tomorrow**

-         - browse ``/proj/hpc-python-uppmax/`` to see the available environments.
-         - their names are, for instance
+         We will put requirements files in the course project folder that you can build from in latter lessons

+         - These will cover

-             - ``venv-TF``
+             - TensorFlow
-             - ``venv-torch``
+             - PyTorch

-         - Extra exercise can be to reproduce the examples above.

       .. tab:: HPC2N

-         **Check where to find possible environments needed for the lessons in the afternoon tomorrow**

-         - browse ``/proj/nobackup/hpc-python-spring/`` to see the available environments.
-         - It may be empty for now but may show up by tomorrow
-         - their names may be, for instance
+         We will put requirements files in the course project folder that you can build from in latter lessons

+         - These will cover

+             - TensorFlow
-             - ``venv-TF``
+             - PyTorch
-             - ``venv-torch``
+             - numba

 .. challenge:: (Optional) Exercise 3: Install package

-   - Choose a a track below
+   - Choose a track below

    - Confirm package is absent
    - Create environment